taylorwood/taylorwood.github.io/_posts/2016-10-23-cryptopals-pt2.markdown

 secret.ToArray() |> bytesToString |> printfn "%A"
 ```

 I took an iterative approach to this problem, maybe easier to understand than purely functional.
 If a brute forced block matches the ciphertext of the short block, we have a match.
-For each offset of the block size, we shorten the input plaintext and accumulate the guessed key characters -- and this is repeated for each block.
+For each offset of the block size, we shorten the input plaintext and accumulate the guessed key characters---and this is repeated for each block.
 Each block yields 16 characters, except when padded.

 ## More to come